 - Marks of application of water (bubbled-up).
-But, organic solvents such as ethanol, acetone gives fewer drying marks than water.
+But, organic solvents such as ethanol, acetone give fewer drying marks than water.

 - If physical erasures are used for removing fingerprints, they can easily be detected by scanning electron microscopy.

-- Fingerprints under blotted ink or permanent marker can be seen through infrared (or sometime UV) illumination.
+- Fingerprints under blotted ink or permanent marker can be seen through infrared (or sometimes UV) illumination.

 - Microscopy applications can also trace down the powder to the surface.